The power of the present moment is all you have. If you want to achieve anything, be the focus and pay attention to the present moment.

 You need to plot a course towards a place you want to go – or, even more to the point, a place that’s best for you.
-Only then will your moment to moment focus move you in the right direction.
+Only then will your moment-to-moment focus move you in the right direction.

 What occupies your mind creates your life.
 Whether you’re a success or failure, healthy or ill, wealthy or poor, happy or stressed or even depressed is all down to your state of mind.

-When you think about it, there really is no other moment you can live.
+When you think about it, there is no other moment you can live.
 Now is all there is, and the future is just another present moment to live when it arrives”.

 Once you step back from your mental chatter and accept the present moment for what it truly is, it’s also entirely possible that you’ll feel more alert, calm, and empowered.
-In many ways you will meet a brand new person when you stop living “in your head” and center your awareness on the truth of right here and now.
+In many ways, you will meet a brand new person when you stop living “in your head” and center your awareness on the truth right here and now.

 People assume that to be a success – in whatever aspect of your life you choose, or all of them – you need to be focused on your goals.
-But focus is simply a matter of paying attention – to both your goals and, even more importantly, the present moment.
+But the focus is simply a matter of paying attention – to both your goals and, even more importantly, the present moment.

 After all, the present moment is the only time and place you have.
-And, if you start each day without taking five minutes to focus your mind in the here and now, your mind, having started the day in default mode, will wander aimlessly through the day in the same default, mindless, unfocused, inattentive, self-destructive mode.
+And, if you start each day without taking five minutes to focus your mind in the here and now, your mind, having started the day in default mode, will wander through the day in the same default, mindless, unfocused, inattentive, self-destructive way.

-If you get home in the evening having had another crap day, it’s your own fault – it could have been so different if you just bothered to “dress yourself mentally” for the day ahead.
+If you get home in the evening having had another crap day, it’s your fault – it could have been so different if you just bothered to “dress mentally” for the day ahead.

-It is that simple so please do not complicate things.
+It is that simple, so please do not complicate things.
 Your life is the result of your state of mind.
 You need to take control of your state of mind – after all, it’s the only thing in your life that you can fully control – then you can change your life.

 I leave you with this great quote…“The ability to be in the present moment is a major component of mental wellness.” – Abraham Maslow (lived 1908 – 1970)

-To your success…Life Coach Lionel Sanabria
+Your Coach Lionel Sanabria